ffxx68/Sharp_ce140f_emul/README.md

 The working prototype looks like this at present:
 ![20220721_090621](https://user-images.githubusercontent.com/659557/180180992-6d9be30f-607c-4927-bcbf-eb3c7a3ea95e.jpg)

-There's a work-in-progess to complete code for the most fundamental commands (FILES, SAVE, LOAD, at least), using the SD-Card as the storage device.
+but I have in mind to move to a better looking proto-board build, maybe switching to a slightly more compact (and powerful) board, like the L432KC for example This will happen I think as soon as I reach a sufficiently stable version, mainly on the software side, where there's a work-in-progess on the most fundamental commands (FILES, SAVE, LOAD, at least), using the SD-Card as the storage device.

-## Build notes
+## Software build notes
 Board firmware is built using the standard methods offered by the online MBed compiler (https://os.mbed.com/), importing this GitHub repository and selecting the NUCLEO-L053R8 as the target.

 The MBed library included within this repository is the (now formally unsupported) version 2.
 This choice is imposed by the small footprint it offers, compared to v6 (even with a "bare metal" build profile).
 If and when I move to a larger board (e.g. a L432KC), I might upgrade to latest versions.